Sion Hospital to help out children suffering from Learning Disability

 The BMC-run Sion Hospital will start a remedial therapy cell for children with Learning Disability (LD).
-A five-member special team has been set up at the hospital's upgraded neurodevelopment centre
+A five-member special team has been set up to offer therapy at the hospital’s upgraded neurodevelopment centre

 Till now, they were only medically assessed and certified as children with a learning disability.
 No help was forthcoming from the government thereafter.
 But all that is about to change.
 From this month onwards, children with learning disabilities (LD) will receive remedial therapy at the civic-run Lokmanya Tilak Municipal General Hospital at Sion.